makenaichu970413/exp-science-de-assessment/README.md

 1. **Initialization**:

+   - Check database initialization status
-   - Database tables initialized for logging
+   - Exit scraping if database not initialized
-   - Repository URLs loaded from Excel/DB
+   - Read repository URLs from Excel file
+   - Insert new URLs to database with status: PENDING (skip existing)

 2. **Repository Processing**: